BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 height="2.486382327209099in"}

-  - You can use the 'Do-file Editor' in Stata to create your own "do-files" and "ado-files", or alternatively you can use *KWrite* editor (or 'gedit')
+  - You can use the 'Do-file Editor' in Stata to create your own "do-files" and "ado-files", or you can use *KWrite* editor (or 'gedit')

   - You can open it from **RedHat** \> **Applications**